 TORNADO MONTHS: March, April, May.

-Started the year off with a bust on Feb 24th.
+Summary: Started the year off with a bust on Feb 24th.
 I had some buddies with me and we messed around in OKC for too long, left late, and missed the tornado.

 3-28: Chased with Tyler Costantini and Chris Wilburn.
 Saw my first tornado near the town of Hedley, and saw 2 more as we were repositioning.
 Probably missed a few this day due to bad contrast and nightfall.
 Saw some really cool funnels out of the side of the updraft as well as "anvil zit" lightning. it was very eerie.